aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 - When **true**, the round-trip information is exported as - aw - * CSS properties of the corresponding HTML elements
 - When **false**, there is no round-trip information to be output into produced files

-The following code example demonstrates how to export round-trip information when converting a document from DOCX into HTML:
+The following code example shows how to export round-trip information when converting a document from DOCX into HTML:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertToHTML-ConvertDocumentToHtmlWithRoundtrip.java" >}}